wp-plugins/role-includer/readme.txt

 == Description ==

-There are lots of plugins to handle roles and capabilities, however, none provide one a simple interface for allocating multiple roles to a user.
+There are lots of plugins to handle roles and capabilities, however, none provide one simple interface for allocating multiple roles to a user.

-This plug plugin expects the complexity of capabilities to be handled by the Administrator through another plugin, I'm not reproducing what is already available.
-What 'Role Includer' allows is for any user with the 'promote_users' capability a way to handle allocation of roles and only that.
+This plugin expects the complexity of capabilities to be handled by the Administrator through another plugin, I'm not reproducing what is already available.
+What 'Role Includer' allows is for any user with the 'promote_users' capability a simple way to handle allocation of roles and only that.

 So by simply creating a new role, for example "staff" and adding the 'promote_users' capability to this role, all staff members will be able to handle role assignment.